aces/Loris-MRI/docs/scripts_md/delete_mri_upload.md

 # NAME

-delete\_mri\_upload.pl -- Delete eveything that was produced by the MRI pipeline for a given MRI upload
+delete\_mri\_upload.pl -- Delete everything that was produced by the MRI pipeline for a given MRI upload

 # SYNOPSIS